lukeromburgh/medminder/README.md

 * **Responsive UI:** Modern, mobile-friendly templates using Tailwind CSS and Alpine.js.
 * **Extensible:** Easily add new features, integrations, or notification channels.

 ---

+# Wireframes and design concepts

+Please check [here](https://www.figma.com/design/sTxl2pHrnf8gDOPc5BNvZj/Untitled?t=IHXE1nx8XzxMzeSS-1) for a view into my original figma file for the app.
+It includes interface design, the UX flow of forms, some components, the logo, email template ideas and a custom icon set for the Medminder ranking system.

+---